 Pacific Motorway M1 Varsity Lakes to Tugun upgrade

-We are delivering the $1 billion Pacific Motorway Varsity Lakes to Tugun (VL2T) project to upgrade 10km of the M1 and constructing in packages to ensure faster delivery and best value for money.
+The $1 billion Pacific Motorway Varsity Lakes to Tugun (VL2T) project is being delivered to upgrade 10km of the M1 and constructing in packages to ensure faster delivery and best value for money.

-All 3 packages are expected to be complete by end 2023 and include:
+All 3 packages are now in construction and expected to be complete by the end of 2023.
+The project packages include: